Automotive industry: History

+The automotive industry began in the 1860s with hundreds of manufacturers pioneering the horseless carriage.
 Early car manufacturing involved manual assembly by a human worker.
-The process evolved from engineers working on a stationary car, to a conveyor belt system where the car passed through multiple stations of more specialized engineers.
-Starting in the 1960s, robotic equipment was introduced to the process, and today most cars are produced largely with automated machinery.
+The process evolved from engineers working on a stationary car to a conveyor belt system where the car passed through multiple stations of more specialized engineers.
+In the 1960s, robotic equipment was introduced, and most cars are now mainly assembled by automated machinery.